Click HERE for the BGLC Curriculum Overview

 Targets

-Final GCSE targets are produced for students based on their performance in their KS2 SATs and the National GCSE average data for similar ability students.
-Targets are aimed higher than the national average expected outcome and therefore are aspirational for the students.
+Final GCSE targets are produced for students based on their performance in their KS2 SATs, in GL assessments and the National GCSE outcome data for similar ability students.
+Targets are aimed much higher than the national average expected outcomes and therefore are aspirational for the students.
+GCSE targets will be shared with students for core subjects in year 9 and for all subjects in year 10 onwards.

 To find out more about any subject for a given year group either click from the list of Faculties on the right hand side menu or click on the image below.